AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/targeted-content.md

    >
    >You can remove additional goals by clicking or tapping the three dots and clicking or tapping **Delete**.
 AEM requires that you have at least one goal defined.

-1. If you want more control over how success metrics are counted, click or tap **Advanced Settings** to access those.
+1. If you want more control over how success metrics are counted, select **Advanced Settings** to access those.
 1. Click **Save**.

 After configuring, you can [view the performance of your activities](/help/sites-cloud/authoring/personalization/activities.md#viewing-performance-and-converting-winning-experiences-a-b-test) that use Adobe Target (either experience or A/B test targeting).
 In addition, with A/B test targeting, you can [convert the winners](/help/sites-cloud/authoring/personalization/activities.md#viewing-performance-and-converting-winning-experiences-a-b-test).